wichmann-lab/python-psignifit/docs/examples/priors.md

 ```

 Note that we did not normalize this prior.
 This is internally done by
-psignifit.
+*psignifit*.

 Most of the times you then have to adjust the bounds of integration as
 well.
-This confines the region psignifit operates on.
+This confines the region *psignifit* operates on.
 All values outside
 the bounds implicitly have prior probability of 0.

 For our example we set manually the bounds for the lambda parameter